cnoe-io/idpbuilder/docs/pluggable-packages.md

 To fit the needs from different organizations, idpbuilder needs to be flexible in the what and how it can deploy different packages.
 Currently idpbuilder uses ArgoCD to install a [set of application](https://github.com/cnoe-io/idpbuilder/blob/56089e4ae3b27cf90641bfbff2a96c36dd5263e1/pkg/apps/resources.go#L20-L32), and they cannot be changed without modifying the source code.

+In addition, the git server uses Go's embed capability to serve contents to ArgoCD.
+Because of this, to update package configurations in idpbuilder, it requires compiling the Go application.
+For Go developers this approach is straightforward to work with.
+For non-Go developers, this approach may be frustrating when needing to debug errors from an unfamiliar language while compiling the program.

 ## Goals

 The proposal in this document should: